Ted Williams: Awards and recognition

 Williams was named The Sporting News MLB Player of the Year in 1941, 1942, 1947, 1949, and 1957, and was honored as the Associated Press Athlete of the Year in 1957.

-In 1954, Williams was inducted by the San Diego Hall of Champions into the Breitbard Hall of Fame honoring San Diego's finest athletes both on and off the playing surface.
+In 1954, Williams was inducted by the San Diego Hall of Champions into the Breitbard Hall of Fame, which honors San Diego's finest athletes both on and off the playing surface.
 In 2002, he was elected to the Hispanic Heritage Baseball Museum Hall of Fame.

 In 1999, Williams was ranked as number 8 on The Sporting News list of the 100 Greatest Baseball Players, where he was the highest-ranking left fielder.
 That same year, he was one of 30 players elected to the Major League Baseball All-Century Team.
 In 2020, The Athletic ranked Williams at number 6 on its "Baseball 100" list, complied by sportswriter Joe Posnanski.
 In 2022, as part of their SN Rushmore project, The Sporting News named Williams on their "Boston Mount Rushmore of Sports", along Boston Celtics basketball player Bill Russell, Boston Bruins hockey player Bobby Orr, and New England Patriots football player Tom Brady.

 Williams was inducted into the Baseball Hall of Fame on July 25, 1966.
 In his induction speech, Williams included a statement calling for the recognition of the great Negro leagues players: "I've been a very lucky guy to have worn a baseball uniform, and I hope some day the names of Satchel Paige and Josh Gibson in some way can be added as a symbol of the great Negro players who are not here only because they weren't given a chance."
-Williams was referring to two of the most famous names in the Negro leagues, who were not given the opportunity to play in the Major Leagues before Jackie Robinson broke the color barrier in 1947.
+Williams was referring to two of the most famous names in the Negro Leagues, who were not given the opportunity to play in the Major Leagues before Jackie Robinson broke the color barrier in 1947.
 Gibson died early in 1947 and thus never played in the majors; and Paige's brief major league stint came long past his prime as a player.
 This statement from the Hall of Fame podium was "a first crack in the door that ultimately would open and include Paige and Gibson and other Negro league stars in the shrine."
 Paige was the first inducted in 1971.
 Gibson and others followed, starting in 1972 and continued on and off into the 21st century.